Staying safe during Winter operations

 • When towing, only accelerate to driving speeds when all items in the tow are straightened out to follow the tractor pulling them.

-Be mindful of where you park your vehicle or equipment.
-Snow cleaning equipment needs to be able to access gates and the maneuvering area to keep the apron clear.
-Give them priority and right of way when you see they are pushing or treating snow/ice.
+Vehicle safety does not end when the ignition is off.
+When parking your vehicle or equipment, be mindful of the snow clearing equipment that needs to access gates and maneuver around the area to keep the apron clean.
+Give these vehicles priority and right of way when you see they are pushing or treating snow and ice.

 Keeping situation awareness and using defensive driving skills are critical when there are challenging visual conditions.
-Review the airside safety shift briefings on TorontoPearson.com/SafetyStop.
+Review the airside safety shift briefings on the Safety Stop page.

 Take caution and dress for success

-• Look at the forecast before your shift to prepare and dress for the weather.
+• Check the forecast before your shift to prepare and dress for the weather.

-• Wear loose-fitting clothing layers over a base layer to retain body heat.
+• Wear loose-fitting layers over a base layer to retain body heat.

 • Use the two-layer sock system.
 Wear a thin sock to wick away moisture and a wool sock on top to keep your feet warm.
 Bring an extra pair of socks in case you need to change during the day.